danklassen/consh/README.md

 Files:Pull          Pull remote files locally
 DB:Push             Push local database
-DB:Pull             Pull remote database Generate:Table      Generates a db.xml file for the passed in attributes Generate:Model      Generates a skeleton model
+DB:Pull             Pull remote database Generate:Block      Generate a block in the /blocks directory with the passed in attributes Generate:Table      Generates a db.xml file for the passed in attributes Generate:Model      Generates a skeleton model
 Pull                Pull a remote database and files